dod-ccpo/scriptz/README.md

 [Scripts to Rule Them All](https://github.com/github/scripts-to-rule-them-all) and an ATAT application repository for details.

-- global_header.inc.sh: Run by all /script files at the start of the script.
+- `global_header.inc.sh`: Run by all /script files at the start of the script.
-- helper_functions.inc.sh: Contains general helper functions; sourced by global_header.inc.sh
+- `helper_functions.inc.sh`: Contains general helper functions; sourced by global_header.inc.sh
-- run_setup: Main logic run by most /script/setup scripts, after they set any relevant environment variables.
+- `run_setup`: Main logic run by most /script/setup scripts, after they set any relevant environment variables.
 Initializes the local environment to run the app.
-- run_bootstrap: Main logic run by most /script/bootstrap scripts, after they set any relevant environment variables.
+- `run_bootstrap`: Main logic run by most /script/bootstrap scripts, after they set any relevant environment variables.
 Installs application dependencies.
-- run_test: Main logic run by most /script/test scripts, after they set any relevant environment variables.
+- `run_test`: Main logic run by most /script/test scripts, after they set any relevant environment variables.
 Executes lint, static analysis, and unit tests.
-- run_alpine_setup: Main logic run by most /script/alpine_setup scripts, after they set any relevant environment variables.
+- `run_alpine_setup`: Main logic run by most /script/alpine_setup scripts, after they set any relevant environment variables.
 Adds Alpine Linux specific system dependencies required to run the app (used by Docker builds).

 ## Requirements

-Note: None of these script fragments are designed to be run by themselves.
+*Note:* None of these script fragments are designed to be run by themselves.
 They should be sourced by the relevant bash script in an application's /script directory.

-### python

-Install python3, if it's not installed already.
+- *Python 3.6*
+- *Pip*
+- *Pipenv*

 #### Ubuntu 18.04 Instructions